ViParrot

 General Information

 This bird is truly a sight for sore eyes.
 Also known as the rose-ringed parakeet, the Indian Ringneck Parrot is small in size, but in no way does that translate into a shortage of beauty.
-Predominantly covered by a smooth minty green plumage, the birds have long bluish green tails and wings that are splashed with a touch of the same blue.
+Predominantly covered by a smooth minty green plumage, the birds have long bluish-green tails and wings that are splashed with a touch of the same blue.

 The difference between the males and females is simple.
 Males have more color.
 Males have a black collar and a band of pinkish feathers coming around the back of the neck.
 They also have a dollop of blue near the back of the head.
 Females lack the bands of color, but they do sometimes have a pale hint of color resembling a band at the neck.
-The beak color of both males and females is similar, with a red or orange upper half and a grayish black lower half.
+The beak color of both males and females is similar, with a red or orange upper half and a grayish-black lower half.
 Their eyes are yellow.

 What food do they eat?